-Spicy halloumi handmade pies served with a spinach and yoghurt dip
+Spicy halloumi and vegetable handmade shortcrust pastry pies served alongside a cooling and creamy Persian spinach and yoghurt dip.

 Borani Esfenaj is a delicious Persian dip made simply with yoghurt and spinach and flavoured with garlic, a little lemon or lime juice and some salt and pepper.